Abandoned & Little-Known Airfields:

 and that a horse stable where my older sister would go to rent horses was quite close by.

 I also seem to vaguely remember seeing the V-tail of a Bonanza there.”

-was on the 1953 NY Terminal Aeronautical Chart (courtesy of Tim Zukas) depicted Smithtown as having a 2,000' unpaved runway.
+The 1953 NY Terminal Aeronautical Chart (courtesy of Tim Zukas) depicted Smithtown as having a 2,000' unpaved runway.